healthykitchen101/healthykitchen101.com/juicers/reviews/jocuu/jocuu-juicer-zm1503.md

 *   Auger (10%) - **8.7**/undefined

-The Jocuu masticating juicer is well-built with durable materials and parts fitting nicely together, except at the connection between the drum and body, which squeaks when the machine is working through tough fibers, proving to be a little too flexible.
-While it could be more stylish, the machine is well-finished, showing no signs of poor build quality.
-Its parts—the plunger, feed chute, and juice and pulp cups—are all of appropriate size, allowing it to work well in a smaller kitchen and making storage a breeze.
+The Jocuu masticating juicer is well-built with durable materials.
+Parts fit nicely together, except at the somewhat loose connection between the drum and body, which squeaks when juicing tough fibers.
+While it could be more stylish, the machine has a good finish, showing no signs of poor build quality.
+Its parts—the plunger, feed chute, juice and pulp cups—are all appropriately-sized, so it works well in a small kitchen and storing is a breeze.

 ### In the Box

 <img src="https://cdn.healthykitchen101.com/reviews/images/juicers/jocuu-slow-masticating-juicer-assembling-1-clvbwmldn0009yx88fu6r5cms.jpg" alt="Parts of the Jocuu masticating juicer" width="300px" height="200px">

 *   1 x Jocuu masticating juicer body
-*   Parts, including drum, feed chute, auger, juice mesh, plunger, drum cap
+*   Parts: drum, feed chute, auger, juice mesh, plunger, drum cap
 *   1 x juice cup
 *   1 x pulp cup
 *   1 x wrench for securing drum cap
 *   1 x cleaning brush
-*   1 x user manual

 The Jocuu comes with the usual components seen on a masticator, plus a wrench for  the first one for two times securing and removing the drum cap.
-The cardboard box is compact, but had enough cushion to keep all the parts intact when it arrived at our lab in Saigon after a long journey from the US.
+The packaged box is compact, but it has enough cushioning to keep all the parts intact  after a long journey from the US to our lab in Saigon.

+Interestingly, we couldn’t locate a user guide, either in the box or online.

 ### 7.4 - Dimensions & Footprint